Sea Ice

 Monitoring sea ice

-Data sets using the Scanning Multichannel Microwave Radiometer (SMMR) and Special Sensor Microwave Imager (SSM/I) instruments on satellites reveal considerable regional, seasonal, and inter-annual variability in ice cover.
-These data sets show grids of sea ice concentrations, as well as summaries using data from both SMMR and SSM/I depicting annual cycles of ice extent (areas with at least 15 percent ice cover), ice covered area (the ocean area actually covered by ice), and departures from monthly averages.
+Data sets using the Scanning Multichannel Microwave Radiometer (SMMR), Special Sensor Microwave Imager (SSM/I), and Special Sensor Microwave Imager and Sounded (SSMIS) instruments on satellites reveal considerable regional, seasonal, and inter-annual variability in ice cover.
+These data sets show grids of sea ice concentrations, as well as summaries using data from SMMR, SSM/I, and SSMIS depicting annual cycles of ice extent (areas with at least 15 percent ice cover), ice covered area (the ocean area actually covered by ice), and departures from monthly averages.

-SMMR and SSM/I instruments have been combined with earlier observations from ice charts and other sources to yield a time series of Arctic ice extent from the early 1900s onward.
-While the pre-satellite records are not as reliable, their trends are in good general agreement with the satellite record and indicate that Arctic sea ice extent has been declining since at least the early 1950s.
+The series of three instruments have been combined with earlier observations from ice charts and other sources to yield a time series of Arctic ice extent from the early 1900s onward.
+(Higher-resolution data have also been collected by the Advanced Microwave Scanning Radiometer for EOS (AMSR-E) and the Advanced Microwave Scanning Radiometer 2 (AMSR2).)
+While the pre-satellite records are not as robust, their trends are in good general agreement with the satellite record and indicate that Arctic sea ice extent has been declining since at least the early 1950s.

 Since the 1980s, satellite data have indicated an even more dramatic reduction in Arctic regional ice cover.
 The most dramatic losses during the spring and summer have been in the East Siberian, Laptev, and Kara Seas, off of Russia.
 In winter, the losses tend to be most prominent in the Kara and Barents Seas, as well as the Sea of Okhotsk, north of Japan.
 Though these above-mentioned examples are extremes, almost every region has shown significant declines where ice cover is variable.
-For instance, the Laptev Sea is 100 percent ice covered in mid-winter, so the region shows no reduction at the moment.
-Likewise, the Bering Sea is 100 percent ice free during summer, so no reduction appears there either.
-The one main exception is the Bering Sea during winter, from the months of January to March, when there are some areas of increasing trends, but the low years of 2018 and 2019 in the Bering Sea have even damped that trend.
+Trends differ at different times of year.
+For instance, the Bering Sea shows no reduction in summer because it is typically ice free at that time of year, hence there is no ice for that sea to lose in summer.
+The Bering sea has experienced sea ice reductions in winter months.

 Ice thickness has historically been difficult to measure, especially on a large scale.
 Arctic sea ice spans millions of square kilometers and is constantly on the move, swept around by winds and ocean currents.
 Scientists must use a variety of data sources and analysis techniques to study sea ice thickness.
 However, newer satellites such as ICESat-2 and CryoSat-2 routinely provide Arctic-wide thickness estimates on at least a monthly basis.